Retropex/custom-ocean.xyz-dashboard/README.md

 # Ocean.xyz Bitcoin Mining Dashboard

-## A Practical Monitoring Solution for Bitcoin Miners
+## A Comprehensive Monitoring Solution for Bitcoin Miners

-This open-source dashboard provides comprehensive monitoring for Ocean.xyz pool miners, offering real-time data on hashrate, profitability, and worker status.
-Designed to be resource-efficient and user-friendly, it helps miners maintain oversight of their operations.
+This open-source dashboard provides real-time monitoring for Ocean.xyz pool miners, offering detailed insights on hashrate, profitability, worker status, and network metrics.
+Designed with a retro terminal aesthetic and focused on reliability, it helps miners maintain complete oversight of their operations.

 ---
 ## Gallery: